jhrcook/academic-kickstart/content/project/Lithops-from-seed/index.md

 The seedlings in the most recent potting, the one with the white large-grain sand covering, are doing very well!
 The tops of the Lithops are right at the line of the top covering.
 I think this is helping them stand up and also reduce the amount of light reaching the wet top layer of soil, reducing algae growth.
 I think I will continue with this method for future pots.

 {{< figure src="images/2019-05-15/IMG_8460.JPG" title="" lightbox="true" >}}

-### Mold?

-**May 18, 2019**

-I have noticed small, white spots on my *Lithops*.
-A quick Google search suggests that these may be caused by "scale,"" though this usually creates white, fluffy-looking puff balls on the plant; these spots seem to be flat.
-I have opted to leave the plants be and see what happens.

-**Update: June 8, 2019**

-The dots are still there, though have not grown nor seem to disturb the *Lithops*.
-They may be natural…

-{{< figure src="images/2019-05-18/IMG_8463.JPG" title="" lightbox="true" >}}

-### Starting First Split

-**June 8, 2019**

-This is a general update on the *Lithops* seedlings.
-The oldest plants in the oldest batch are 3 months old.
-This pot still receives watering via soaking about once a week.
-I have noticed that a few are beginning to “open their mouths” and shedding their baby leaves.

-{{< figure src="images/2019-06-08/IMG_8520_crop.jpg" title="" lightbox="true" width="400" >}}

-The youngest batch (below) are growing well.
-I may have given these too much light too early in their lives, stunting their growth.
-They have since been moved out of direct light.

-{{< figure src="images/2019-06-08/IMG_8525.JPG" title="" lightbox="true" width="400" >}}

-Finally, I have found a few mature *Lithops* and other cacti to keep my babies company.
-The *Sempervivum heuffelli* varieties are doing well, one is even flowering.

-{{< figure src="images/2019-06-08/IMG_8510.JPG" title="" lightbox="true" width="400" >}}
-{{< figure src="images/2019-06-08/IMG_8507.JPG" title="" lightbox="true" width="400" >}}

-### *Lithops karasmontana* are splitting

-**June 15, 2019**

-Just a minor update on the *Lithops*.
-The *julli* (top) are still splitting, showing a bit more progress every day.
-A bunch of the *karasmontana* (bottom) are also splitting and revealing new brown leaves.

-{{< figure src="images/2019-06-15/IMG_8544.jpg" title="" lightbox="true" width="400" >}}
-{{< figure src="images/2019-06-15/IMG_8541 2.jpg" title="" lightbox="true" width="400" >}}

-### Getting their first real leaves

-**July 15, 2019**

-Things have been quite hectic with travel and my day job, lately, so I have not been keeping this updated.
-The *Lithops* stayed with a friend of mine while I was visting home.
-He sent me the photo below of them revealing their first set of true leaves.
-As you can see, they are quite etiolated  because their spot on the windowsill has not prevodied enough light.
-When things settle down in the Fall, I will be able to tend to them more.

-{{< figure src="images/2019-07-15/IMG_9329.jpeg" title="" lightbox="true" width="100%" >}}

-### Still alive, but very etiolated

-**August 10, 2019**

-The plants are still with my friend as I prepare to move apartments.
-The photo shows that the babies are still etiolated, but alive.

-{{< figure src="images/2019-08-10/IMG_9402.jpeg" title="" lightbox="true" width="100%" >}}

-**October 19, 2019**

-Some of my little seedlings are still alive, but not many.
-They are beginning to color in and I am decreasing water to around once a month or so.

-{{< figure src="images/2019-10-19/lithops-seeds-1.JPG" title="" lightbox="true" width="50%" >}}
-{{< figure src="images/2019-10-19/lithops-seeds-2.JPG" title="" lightbox="true" width="50%" >}}

----

-## (Almost) 1-Year Update

-It has been awhile since I last updated this project.
-I have not changed much of my care regimen other than watering a bit less frequently.
-Most of my seedlings have died, but I'm hoping to get at least one from each species I sowed.
-I have moved the remaining *Lithops* to three small contianers and they are primarily potted in pumice.
-I plan to leave them there for another year or so as they fill out - I am likely to lose a few more before then.

-Along with having a lot of fun caring for these little friends, I have learned a lot from this first attempt.
-I will be planting more soon, and will be creating another project that tracks their progress.
-(When I start that, it will be linked below.)
-Thus, this project will not be updated frequently as these plants mature.
-Still, I hope it serves as a useful reference for myself and others.

-{{< gallery album="images/2020-03-22" >}}

----

-You can follow me on Instgram [@BostonPrick](https://www.instagram.com/bostonprick/) where I post photos of my cacti and succulents.